Create Message

 Push Editor

-The Push Editor allows you to create and edit beautiful and timely messages for your push campaign.
+Push Editor allows you to create and edit relevant and timely messages for your push campaign.
 From the What section, click Go To Editor to create your message.
 This section displays the editor to create your push message.
 You can see various options that will help you create a contextual and timely message.

-Enter the details.
-You can use the @ personalization or {{}} to add personalization for your message.
+- Use @ personalization or {{}} to create more personalized or enticing messages.
 Enter the required details to create the message.

 You can add a fixed (or with dynamic replacements) URL for Android (Image only) and iOS (Image and video) for rich push notifications.